How to Draw for Story-Listening

 Introduce unfamiliar vocabulary without stopping the story.

 Already a member?
-This course will be in your library the moment it's ready.
+This course is already in your library.

 Cancel anytime.